RyanHUNGry/dataflow/README.md

 ## Application Architecture

+### Environments
+*dataflow* has a traditional three environment setup using environment variables to dictate development, test, and production settings.

 ### AWS RDS
 *dataflow* uses AWS RDS PostgreSQL instances for data storage.
-There are three instances for development, testing, and production respectively.
+There are three databases inside the instance for development, test, and production.
+Connection to *dataflow* is facilitated via PostgreSQL connection protocol with SSL encryption.

 ### AWS S3
-*dataflow* uses AWS S3 buckets to store datasets related to a *flow*.
+*dataflow* uses AWS S3 buckets to store datasets related to a *flow* and also summary statistics related to each dataset.
+There are three folders within each bucket for development, test, and production.

+### AWS Lambda
+To compute summary statistics of datasets uploaded to S3, AWS Lambda runs a Python script utilizing Pandas to compute and then output to a second bucket.
+The environment is inferred by Lambda using the object folder prefix.

+### *dataflow* API
+The *dataflow* API is powered by Node.js and Express.js.
+Passport.js is used for authentication middleware with JWT tokens.
+Knex.js is used as a query builder to query against the AWS RDS PostgreSQL databases.
+The NODE_ENV environment variable can be used to configure how the API connects with external services.
+This API will listen on port 8000.

+### Testing Suite for *dataflow* API
+The *dataflow* API comes with full unit and integration test suites.
+These tests should be run under test NODE_ENV so that proper connection to external services are used.
+The tests themselves depend on a Mocha, Chai, and Sinon stack.

+### Containerization
+Much like other REST APIs, the *dataflow* API is stateless and heavily serverless.
+Thus, containerization of the application only depends on installing the application itself, and connecting to services with proper environment and credentials.

+### CI/CD Pipeline
+WIP

 ### Local Architecture Diagram
 <img src="./static/local.png">

 ### Production Architecture Diagram
 <img src="./static/production.png">

-### Testing Suite
-*dataflow* comes with full unit and integration test suites for its API.

-### Containerization
-*dataflow* depends on itself or external cloud services via AWS.
-There isn't an additional service that needs to be installed on a host.
-This means that containerizing a working version of *dataflow* only consists of bundling the application itself with the correct environment variables.
-Since the application itself is stateless due to cloud, there is no need for volumes either.

-## API

 ## Links
 1. Production application: [Docker Hub](https://hub.docker.com/repository/docker/fishy3legs/dataflow-api-image/general)